Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: VAC: General properties

-Additionally, the user can introduce several other quality cuts based on additional flags provided in the catalog.
-Namely: \begin{itemize} \item SNR of the optical photometry.
-The uncertainties in stellar mass estimates strongly depend on the input photometry (see App.~\ref{app:stmass_errors} for details).
-Sources observed in three optical bands ({\it grz}) with high SNR ({\tt SNR} $\ge 10$) are characterized by a stellar mass error of $\mstar_{err} \lesssim 0.25$, corresponding to the standard uncertainty of the stellar mass estimates due to model assumptions (see Sec.~\ref{sec:DependenceofPhysProp} and~\citealt{Conroy2013}\footnote{\cite{Conroy2013} showed that different assumptions of the IMF, SSP models, SFH can introduce a systematic uncertainty of $\rm \sim 0.3$ dex.}, \citealt{Pacifici2023}).
-The {\tt FLAGOPTICAL} defines the number of optical bands with {\tt SNR} $\ge 10$ and can be used to select sources with more reliable photometry and thus physical properties estimates.
+Additionally, the user can introduce several other quality cuts based on additional flags provided in the catalog, namely: \begin{itemize} \item The S/N of the optical photometry.
+The uncertainties in stellar mass estimates strongly depend on the input photometry (see Appendix~\ref{app:stmass_errors} for details).
+Sources observed in three optical bands ({\it grz}) with high S/N ({\tt S/N} $\ge 10$) are characterized by a stellar mass error of $\mstar_{err} \lesssim 0.25$, corresponding to the standard uncertainty of the stellar mass estimates due to model assumptions (see Sect.~\ref{sec:DependenceofPhysProp} and~\citealt{Conroy2013}\footnote{\cite{Conroy2013} showed that different assumptions of the IMF, SSP models, SFH can introduce a systematic uncertainty of $\rm \sim 0.3$ dex.}, \citealt{Pacifici2023}).
+The {\tt FLAGOPTICAL} defines the number of optical bands with {\tt S/N} $\ge 10$ and can be used to select sources with more reliable photometry and, thus, better estimates of the physical properties.

-\item SNR of the WISE photometry.
-The availability of WISE photometry with high SNR ({\tt SNR} $\ge 3$) has an impact not only on the stellar mass estimates (see Sec.~\ref{sec:DependenceonPhootmetry}) but also on stellar mass errors (see App.~\ref{app:stmass_errors}).
-The {\tt FLAGINFRARED} defines the number of bands ({\it W1-4}) with {\tt SNR} $\ge 3$\footnote{The catalog includes the {\tt SNR} for each band allowing the users to modify the threshold according to their scientific cases.}.
+\item The S/N of the WISE photometry.
+The availability of WISE photometry with high S/N ({\tt S/N} $\ge 3$) has an impact not only on the stellar mass estimates (see Sect.~\ref{sec:DependenceonPhootmetry}), but also on stellar mass errors (see App.~\ref{app:stmass_errors}).
+The {\tt FLAGINFRARED} defines the number of bands ({\it W1-4}) with {\tt S/N} $\ge 3$\footnote{The catalog includes the {\tt S/N} for each band allowing the users to modify the threshold according to their scientific cases.}.